2024-2025 Course Catalog

 3. Qualify for student teaching.
 To qualify for student teaching, a student must:

-1. demonstrate content knowledge by achieving the required major GPA or a qualifying score on the standardized test for that certification area;
+1. demonstrate content knowledge by achieving the required major GPA or a qualifying score on the standardized test for that certification area (a test is required for elementary/middle (K-9) certification, which includes multiple subjects);

 2. demonstrate practical preparation by completing at least 100 school practicum hours with positive evaluations and by receiving satisfactory grades in teaching methods courses; and